 Some PDF readers lack password protection (ie app lock).
 That means that a user doesn’t have to validate his or her identity to add their signature.
 You can easily eliminate the potential risk by using an e-signature service that requires verification through email and/or SMS.

 Being able to produce a well-documented record of a contract’s status is an important, and in many cases, necessary part of the workflow.
 This helps protect against fraud and proves who had the document and when.
 Proving the path that a scanned document took can be extremely difficult, and would include tracking down any number of email chains back and forth between the parties involved.

 A Better Way to Sign Your Business Documents Digitally

 If you’re in a business that typically has fewer contracts to sign, or does not deal with sensitive information (NDAs, agreements, etc.), then a PDF reader with editing functionality could very well be a sufficient option.

-If your team does process a number of contracts and/or confidential materials, we invite you to try DottedSign, universally available across iOS, Android and Web.
-There’s a also a 14-day premium trial for each plan.
+If your team does process a number of contracts and/or confidential materials, let DottedSign handle the signing process and you can focus on other mission-critical tasks!
+The service is universally available across iOS, Android and Web.

 Schedule a time with us today and we’ll be happy to walk you through DottedSign and help you incorporate it into your workflow!